-Pay attention that content marketing differs from content production.
+Be careful that content marketing differs from content production.
 The aim of content production is narrower when compared to content marketing.
 We’ve explained content production and ways to scale it in another blog post.

 Content marketing for a small business

 As a small business owner, you may have doubts about the effectiveness of this approach.
 You’re thinking, “Because I run a small business, content marketing can’t benefit me.”
 Let’s get that out of your head.
-Your business’s size is not a determining factor in the success of your content marketing strategy.
+Your business size is not a determining factor in the success of your content marketing strategy.

 Remember that people are inclined to learn about your business through blog posts or social media content.
 They prefer these over tons of annoying ads.
-You want these people to naturally reach out to your business’ services or products through the content you share.
+You want these people to naturally reach out to your business’s services or products through the content you share.

 What is content marketing?

 We often hear the term ‘content marketing,’ but most usually don’t know what it is.
 The concept still sounds new to many people, although it’s been around for quite a long time.